Note: You can search captions for a word or phrase, and if found,

 (i.e. Chrome-OS or Windows OS), rather than a mobile device (Android or iOS)

-Step 1: Launch desired movie on the 'PC' device, using the Chrome browser.
+Step 1: On either PC or mobile: Launch desired movie on the device, using Chrome browser.

 in the Chrome-browser, to connect to the chromecast device on the TV.

-Note: Instead, if you use a mobile device (Android or iOS) as 'Chromecast controller',
+Also note: If you do use a mobile device (Android or iOS) as 'Chromecast controller',

 Hope you enjoy your CHROMECAST-compatible device!